Video Tip: How to Communicate when Arriving at a Class D Airport

 • Know the Airspace Dimensions: Class D airspace typically extends from the surface up to 2,500 feet above the airport elevation, but it can vary.
 Always check the specifics for the airport you’re operating near, as depicted on the sectional chart.

 • Communication is Key: You must establish two-way radio communication with the control tower before entering Class D airspace.
-This means you need to contact the tower on the appropriate frequency and receive clearance to enter.
+This means you need to contact the tower on the appropriate frequency and receive a response.

 • Read Back Clearances: When you receive instructions or clearances from the tower, read them back to confirm you’ve understood them correctly.
 This helps prevent miscommunication.